cga83/Seattle-Pet-Licenses/README.md

 # Seattle Pet Licenses

 ## Sources
-The data come from [Kaggle] (https://www.kaggle.com/aaronschlegel/seattle-pet-licenses).
+The data come from [Kaggle](https://www.kaggle.com/aaronschlegel/seattle-pet-licenses).

 > The city of Seattle makes available its database of pet licenses issued from 2005 to the beginning of 2017 as part of the city's ongoing Open Data Initiative.